 How To Tell If Your Hardwood Floors Need Professional Help, And Questions To Ask and Myths to Dispel About Hardwood Floor Care Options

-- Does the floor look dull, lack finish, dinghy, smeary or cloudy?
+- Does the floor look dull, lack finish, dingy, smeary or cloudy?

 - Are there patches of lighter wood appearing either under area rugs, or where they once were?
 Or patches in front of windows that experience strong or direct sun?

 - Do your traffic lanes seem dull, worn or thin?
 Is there blackness in the grain where the finish has worn off?

 - Do you have small patches of finish that has peeled, like a sunburn?

 - Do you see scratches from bar stools, chairs, or from dragging furniture across the hardwood?

-- Do you have splinters, holes, missing pieces, soft mushy damaged areas or “sponge-like” or sink when you stand on them?
+- Do you have splinters, holes, soft mushy damaged areas or “sponge-like” or sink when you stand on them?

 - Do you know if you have had bug infestation that has burrowed in the wood causing an appearance change?

 - Does your nail, running across the scratch “stop” and get stuck in the scratch?

-- Instead of a scratch, are there indentations or “divots” where the wood has depressed as a result of something being drug across it?
+- Are there indentations or “divots” where the wood has depressed as a result of something being drug across it?

 - Does the hardwood show pet nail scratch damage, either larger scratches from bigger pets or finite scratches from smaller pets (depressions but not through the finish)?

 - Do you see light green, yellow or dark marks (dark explained below)?

-- Do you have white or cloudy areas say around water sources such as dishwashers, sinks, bathrooms, near windows, doors, etc?
+- Do you have white, cloudy or black areas where water sources can affect the wood (i.e. dishwashers, sinks, bathrooms, near windows, doors)?

 - Have you had water damage?